 Figure 3 Device Management and Service Enablement

+Editor’s note: needed to update the above figure to capture Create operation

 Figure 4 shows the logical operation model for interface “Information Reporting”.
 For this interface, the operation is downlink Observe or Cancel Observation, and uplink Notify.
 This interface is used to send the LWM2M Server a new value related to a Resource on the LWM2M Client.